Rockchapel GAA: Junior County Champions 2012

 Rockchapel won the Cork Junior Football Championship in 2012, defeating Kilmurry GAA after a replay in the County Final at Páirc Uí Rinn.
-Before the final, ructions occurred when the "Rock" selectors realised they couldn't play St. Peters underage star Patrick "Spud" Collins as he was still under 16.
-"Spud" Collins became disillusioned with the whole affair and announced his retirement from the game.
-He was later brought out of retirement for the lure of Intermediate football and the promise of 10 pint bottles in Paddy Molly's after every game.

-Both games were tense tight affairs and it was only a kick of a ball that separated both teams after two hours.
-The path to the county final saw wins against Tadhg McCarthaigh's GAA, of Caheragh West Cork, in the quarter final and against Glenbower Rovers Killeagh (East Cork) in the semi-final.
-After winning the county 'the Rock' represented Cork in Munster losing out to Kenmare Shamrocks of Kerry in the Munster Semi-final.
+The path to the county final saw wins against Tadhg McCarthaigh's GAA, of Caheragh West Cork, in the quarter-final and against Glenbower Rovers Killeagh (East Cork) in the semi-final.
+After winning the county, 'the Rock' represented Cork in Munster losing out to Kenmare Shamrocks of Kerry in the Munster Semi-final.

 Intermediate

 2013 saw Rockchapel back competing at the Intermediate grade after winning the Junior County in 2012.
-A first round loss to Fermoy was followed up by Victories over Glanmire, Cloyne and Éire Óg to set up a Semi-final meeting with Grenagh.
+A first round loss to Fermoy was followed up by Victories over Glanmire, Cloyne and Éire Óg to set up a semi-final meeting with Grenagh.
 'The Rock' lost the semi-final to eventual champions Grenagh.

-2014 saw 'The Rock' go one step further and reach the Intermediate County final losing out to Éire Og.
+2014 saw the club reach the Intermediate County final losing out to Éire Og.
 They reached the final with wins over Mayfield, Kinsale and Cill na Martra.
-However, in 2015, the team exited the championship after a second-round defeat at the hands of Mayfield after a comprehensive victory over Youghal in the first round.
+However, in 2015, the team exited the championship after a second-round defeat at the hands of Mayfield after a victory over Youghal in the first round.

-In the 2016 campaign Rockchapel lost the county final to Bandon.
+In the 2016 campaign, Rockchapel lost the county final to Bandon.
 After a start that saw Rockchapel lead 1–4 to 0–4 at half time, Bandon gained a foothold in the second half and scored the decisive goal with 10 minutes to go.
-The game ended on a scoreline of 1–10 to 1–7 in favour of the west Cork men.
+The game ended on a scoreline of 1–10 to 1–7 in favour of Bandon.
 Rockchapel's path to the final saw victories over Youghal, Glanworth, Aghabullogue and Millstreet.

 Ladies football

-The Rockchapel ladies team won the All-Ireland ladies Junior club final in 1999, beating St.Nathy's from Sligo in Lusmagh, Co.
-Offaly.
+The Rockchapel ladies team won the All-Ireland ladies Junior club final in 1999, beating St.Nathy's from Sligo in Lusmagh, County Offaly.
 The ladies footballers won the All-Ireland ladies Intermediate club final in 2000, beating Confey from Kildare at Semple Stadium, Thurles.